Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems

-{\it LHAASO-KM2A} In this work we utilize the data acquired by LHAASO-KM2A 1/2 array from December 26, 2019 to November 30, 2020 (with a live time of 302 days), by the 3/4 array from December 1, 2020 to July 19, 2021 (with a live time of 219 days), and by the full array from July 20, 2021 to January 31, 2024 (with a live time of 884 days).
-In our previous analysis, only events with zenith angle less $50^{\circ}$ are used and these data are used to observe the gamma-ray sources within the sky range of declination from -20$^{\circ}$ to 80$^{\circ}$, such as SS~433, GRS~1915+105, Cygnus X-3 and Cygnus X-1.
-The performance of LHAASO-KM2A have been studied in detail employing the Monte Carlo simulations \cite{2024RDTM..tmp...28C}, and calibrated using the measurements of Crab Nebula as a standard candle \cite{2021ChPhC..45b5002A}.
+In this work we utilize the data acquired by LHAASO-KM2A 1/2 array from December 26, 2019 to November 30, 2020 (with a live time of 290 days), by the 3/4 array from December 1, 2020 to July 19, 2021 (with a live time of 216 days), and by the full array from July 20, 2021 to December 31, 2024 (with a live time of 1228 days).
+The performance of LHAASO-KM2A have been studied in detail employing the Monte Carlo simulations \cite{2024RDTM..tmp...28C}, and calibrated using the measurements of Crab Nebula as a standard candle \cite{2021ChPhC..45b5002A} (see also SM).
 The data quality control system and the long-term performance monitoring about the LHAASO-KM2A data can be found in ref.\cite{2024arXiv240511826C}.
 The pipeline of LHAASO-KM2A data analysis presented in ref.\cite{2021ChPhC..45b5002A} is directly adopted in this analysis.
 Considering the energy resolution and statistics, one decade of energy is divided into five bins with a bin width of $\log_{10}E=0.2$.
 The sky in celestial coordinates is divided into grids with size of $0.1^{\circ} \times 0.1^{\circ}$ and filled with detected events according to their reconstructed arrival directions for each energy bin.
 The background map is estimated by the direct integration method\cite{Fleysher2004ApJ}.